jcahiles-visp-net/react-code-review-checklist/README.md

 ## Move data to constants if used in multiple files, like statusText and status code

 ## Use fat arrow instead of var that = this
+Using fat arrow functions will bind the "this" keyword in the function.
+Meaning, "this" will always refer to the component, and not to "null" or "undefined"
 ```javascript
 const myFunction = () => {
     this.myObject // 'this' is defined here since we are using fat arrow for function creation